-NOTE: This Scholarship is currently Closed for Applications
+NOTE: This Scholarship is currently OPEN for Applications

 Thanks to a generous donation from Mrs. Joyce Scofield and other family members